 Yes.
 The service is designed to support GPs and create integrated working.
 Initiatives include:

 - Continuous Professional Learning.
 Circle will provide education and training opportunities on MSK conditions, based on specific conditions, diagnostic methods and examination techniques.

 - Clinical Steering Group.
 GPs, Consultants, Physiotherapists and other MSK professionals will have the opportunity to meet and review cases and develop pathways to improve patient care.

-Circle are running education events for GPs and clinicians who would like to learn more about a range of MSK conditions, our next event is on the 1st March 2018.
+Circle are running education events for GPs and clinicians who would like to learn more about a range of MSK conditions.